Bridge of Weir Railway: Formation

 By the 1860s the Glasgow and South Western Railway (G&SWR) had established itself in the south-western quadrant of Scotland, while the rival Caledonian Railway was dominant in the central region, with an important branch line to Greenock.
 There was bitter rivalry between the two companies, and each sought to retain primacy in its own area.

 In September 1861 local interests approached the G&SWR, hoping for support for a scheme to build a branch railway to Bridge of Weir, but the G&SWR rebuffed them, as its priorities lay elsewhere at the time.
 Undeterred the local promoters formed a provisional scheme to build from Johnstone to Bridge of Weir, and possibly later to Kilmacolm; capital was estimated at £25,000.
 Now the G&SWR agreed to subscribe £8,000 to the proposal, fearing that if they did not, the Caledonian Railway would.
 Working arrangements were finalised on 26 March 1862: the G&SWR would work the line for 42.5% of gross revenue.

 Conceived only as a branch line, the proposed route curved into Johnstone station facing away from Glasgow.
 There was a goods and mineral branch to Linwood, then a centre of industry, joining the main line by means of a backshunt.

-The Bridge of Weir Railway was authorised by Act of Parliament on 7 July 1862.
-At this time money was hard to come by, but the new Company was able to let a construction contract to George Hunter for £15,931.
+The Bridge of Weir Railway was authorised by an act of Parliament on 7 July 1862.
+At this time money was hard to come by, but the new company was able to let a construction contract to George Hunter for £15,931.

 The line opened to goods trains on 25 April 1864, and to passengers on 20 June 1864.
 The company was now short of cash and the G&SWR agreed to defer its charges for working the line for five years at 5% interest—in effect a substantial loan.